Skip to Content

 However, women should consider the effects of a childbirth preparation method that teaches a singular way of birthing.
 Parents are wise to pay close attention to their self-beliefs tied to any potential birth outcomes.
 It’s important to question any beliefs, and their sources, that call someone a failure.

-What are your thoughts on HypnoBirthing?
+What are your thoughts?
 Am I totally off base?
-Leave a comment and let me know your experience.
+Leave a comment and let me know your thoughts on the disadvantages of HypnoBirthing.
 I’d love to hear your story!

 Tracy Donegan